Manage query pipeline configurations for commerce catalog content

 },

-1 Replace <MY_CATALOG_NAME> with the name of your catalog.
+Where you would replace <MY_CATALOG_NAME> with the name of your catalog entity.

 In a JavaScript Search Framework interface, you would use the buildingQuery event handler.